 If you are submitting a successful query letter that has earned literary representation or a publishing deal, please mention that.
 You are welcome to crow about your agent’s name, book title, etc. I can include your name and project title in the resource, or omit identifying information.
 The teaching resource will be released in early 2019.

 Please send your query letter as a Word doc or docx attachment (not a PDF, because I will annotate in Word) or share via Google Docs to:

-The deadline for submissions is November 16th, 2018.
+The updated submission deadline is December 14th, 2018.
 I will respond to every submission.
-I will ask for a 30-day turnaround on query annotations, so, unfortunately, the query critique opportunity is not for queries you’re planning to go on submission with, like, tomorrow
+I will ask until late January to turn around on query annotations, so, unfortunately, the query critique opportunity is not for queries you’re planning to go on submission with, like, tomorrow

 This post is all about query letter format, a perennially popular topic that won’t quit!
 While there isn’t just one query letter format or query letter template out there, I’ve developed a handout that I’ve used over the years to really streamline and clarify the process for writers.

 From my recent webinar on query letters, I’ve learned that writers continue to be fascinated with this little one-page document.
 It’s my most popular webinar by far, and a constant fixture of Google searches about writing.

 But what makes successful queries?
 And can I get a query letter template?
 Writers are desperate for query letter examples.